20 Top-Rated Weekend Getaways from Philadelphia, PA

-- Top-Rated Tourist Attractions in Bermuda
+- Read More: Top-Rated Tourist Attractions in Bermuda

 14. The Poconos, PA

 This mountainous area is known for its great skiing and winter sports during the winter, and amazing hiking and outdoor adventure activities during the spring and summer.
 The four-county area has over 150 lakes for swimming, fishing, and boating along with several rivers, some of which include sections of white water rafting-ready rapids.

-In wintertime, The Poconos is the region's largest ski resort area, with six full resorts and 185 slopes and trails for skiing, snowboarding, and every other kind of winter snow activity.
+In wintertime, The Pocono Mountains area is the region's largest ski resort area, with six full resorts and 185 slopes, terrain parks and trails for skiing, snowboarding, and every other kind of winter snow activity.

 15. Washington, D.C.